ishita-CBS/2022WS_DO_Ishita/README.md

 # Is Hierarchy a "natural" order?

-In my opnion Hierarchy is a "natural" order but it does not mean we can not cusmomise Hierarchy as our needs in modern era!
+In my opinion, Hierarchy is a "natural" order, but that doesn't mean we can't adapt Hierarchy to meet our needs in the modern era!

 ---